rtlabs-com/p-net/doc/use_with_siematic.rst

 Displaying alarms in the PLC
 ----------------------------
-While online, right-click on the PLC and enable "Receive alarms".
-Alarms are then visible in "Device view" > Diagnostics > "Alarm display".
+While online, right-click on the PLC and enable :guilabel:`Receive alarms`.
+Alarms are then visible in :menuselection:`"Device view" --> Diagnostics --> "Alarm display"`.

 Showing connection errors to IO-device